 - The shuttle fare is included with your Bryce Canyon National Park admission fee but you must have purchased an admission ticket before boarding the shuttle.

 - There are three “bridges” which connect one side of the shuttle loop to the other side of the loop.
-One example is stops 2 and 5.
+For example, stop numbers 2 and 5.
 If you are at Bryce Point (3) and take the shuttle to Inspiration Point (4) and then decide that you want to go back to Bryce Point, then what you need to do is get on the shuttle at Inspiration Point (4) and get off the shuttle at Sunset Campground (5).
 Walk across the road to Sunset Campground (2) and then board the next shuttle which will take you to Bryce Point (3).

 There are parking lots at almost every shuttle stop, however, they fill quickly at peak times and the park strives to reduce traffic (they also do not want to use more land for car parks) so they really want you to use the shuttle when the park is busy.